erjohnson/erjohnson.github.io/content/_index.md

 # weight: 1
 ---

-Hey, I'm Eric!
-I'm a technical writer based in Portland, Oregon.
+I'm Eric Johnson, a technical writer and programmer based in Portland, Oregon.
+I've been writing about tech since 2014.

-My main interests are documentation, game development, and gamedev tooling.

 I use [Odin](https://odin-lang.org) or C/C++ for most of my personal programming projects.